yehuthi/Paleo_KBL/README.md

 # Paleo_KBL

-Paleo-Hebrew keyboard layout for Windows.
+This project provides a Paleo-Hebrew keyboard layout for Windows, allowing you to type Paleo-Hebrew directly into applications.

-This layout is identical to the standard Hebrew keyboard layout, it just changes the alphabet script to Paleo-Hebrew.
+The layout is identical to the standard Hebrew keyboard layout except that it changes the alphabet script to Paleo-Hebrew.

 # Installation